-Where the Crawdads Sing, Delia Owens’ 2018 coming-of-age novel, has spent more than 170 weeks on the New York Times Best Sellers list.
+Where the Crawdads Sing, Delia Owens’ 2018 coming-of-age novel, has spent nearly 200 weeks on the New York Times Best Sellers list.
 And with the 2022 release of the film, now’s the perfect time to plan a trip inspired by Kya, a child who grows up in the remote marshes of North Carolina and must navigate self-reliance, love, heartbreak and murder.

 Day 1: Croatan National Forest and New Bern

 Croatan National Forest, one of four national forests in NC and the only true coastal forest on the East Coast, is a must-visit for that Where the Crawdads Sing feel.
 With 160,000 acres of pine forests, estuaries, bogs and swamps, plus tons of wildlife unique to the region as referenced in the book, you can practically picture Kya paddling through the waterways.

 Try the 100-mile Saltwater Adventure Trail if you’re looking to get on the water yourself – it's the only national forest saltwater trail in the nation, and it’s suitable for novices.
 Rather stay on dry land?
 The Patsy Pond Nature Trail offers three loops of varying lengths that meander past longleaf pines, natural ponds and native flora.
 Pack a picnic for lunch to take in even more nature and wildlife, including plants from Kya's drawings.